-Lewis, Hacquard, & Lidz 2012, 2017: This is precisely what Lewis et al (2012) found when they tested 4-year-olds.
+Lewis, Hacquard, & Lidz 2012, 2017: This is precisely what Lewis and colleagues found when they tested 4-year-olds.
 4-year-olds improved their performance significantly when the belief (of the characters in the story) was made more salient.
 What does Hoggle think?
 Hoggle thinks that Sarah is the thief.